-While Apple actually has anti-stalking measures in place to prevent an AirTag from being used to track people, the same can't be said for pets.
-Apple's Kaiann Drance, VP of worldwide iPhone product marketing, said, "If people do that, they just have to make sure that their moving pet gets into range of a device in the Find My network" so its location can be tracked."
+Apple has anti-stalking measures in place to prevent an AirTag from being used to track people, but the same can't be said for pets.
+Apple's Kaiann Drance, VP of worldwide iPhone product marketing, once said, "If people do that, they just have to make sure that their moving pet gets into range of a device in the Find My network, so its location can be tracked."
 It was an admission that it knows people use the devices in that way, but not an endorsement.

-So while Apple discourages using an AirTag to track your dog or cat, it isn't impossible.
-Just get one of those AirTag loop accessories and hang it on your pet's collar.
+But just because Apple discourages using an AirTag to track your dog or cat, it isn't impossible.
+Just get one of those great AirTag accessories and hang it on your pet's collar.
 After all, it seems like a logical use case for an AirTag.

 But why would Apple not encourage it?

-It may be pretty obvious, but I believe that Apple discourages using AirTags on pets because they do not want to be held liable if anything unfortunate happens.
+It may be fair to assume that Apple discourages using AirTags on pets because they do not want to be held liable if anything unfortunate happens.
 By saying that an AirTag should not be used for this scenario specifically, Apple is no longer liable for anything that may happen while you use an AirTag to track pets.
 It can't stop you, but by actively NOT promoting it as a feature, the responsibility returns to the dog owner.

-Plus, when someone does find your dog or cat, and they see the AirTag on the collar (along with a regular pet tag), they can simply tap it with their own iPhone or even an NFC-enabled Android device to contact you if it's put into Lost Mode.
-And even if your pet is skittish around other people, just wandering past another Apple device can let you see where they were at, making it slightly easier to track them down.
-It's definitely been a nice extra layer to the other necessities (microchip and dog or cat tags) in case they accidentally get out.
+Plus, when someone does find your dog or cat, they can (hopefully) see the AirTag on the collar (along with a regular pet tag, of course), and tap it with their own iPhone or even an NFC-enabled Android device to contact you if it's put into Lost Mode.
+And even if your pet is skittish around other people, just wandering past another Apple device can let you see where they were at, making it a little easier to track them down.
+It's definitely been a nice extra layer to the other necessities, like a standard microchip and dog or cat tags, in case they accidentally get out.

 Still, just know that if you put an AirTag on your pet, you're pretty much doing so at your own risk.
-And honestly, I would recommend looking into a high-quality AirTag loop or keyring accessory that will hold up to constant movement and even fiddling that your pet may do to things hanging on its collar.
+And I would strongly recommend looking into a high-quality AirTag loop or keyring accessory that will hold up to the constant movement of your pooch.

 Are you AirTagging your pets?